Tax facts based on Budget announcements to 23 March 2022.

 A Additional (enhanced) tax deduction available for qualifying R&D expenditure.

-B From 1 April 2021, the payable R&D tax credit in any tax year in excess of £20,000 is restricted to three times the total relevant PAYE income tax and NIC liability for the year.
+B Payable R&D tax credit in any tax year in excess of £20,000 is restricted to three times the total relevant PAYE income tax and NICs liability for the year.

 C Taxable credit available on qualifying R&D expenditure.

-A Provides allowances of 130% on most new plant and machinery investments by companies that ordinarily qualify for 18% main rate writing down allowances.
+A Allowance of 130% for companies on cost of most new plant and machinery that ordinarily qualifies for 18% main rate writing down allowances until 31 March 2023.

-B Allowance of 50% on most new plant and machinery investments by companies that ordinarily qualify for 6% special rate writing down allowances.
+B Allowance of 50% for companies on cost of most new plant and machinery that ordinarily qualifies for 6% special rate writing down allowances until 31 March 2023.

 D Reducing balance.

-E Available for: research and development (no time limit); enterprise zone (assisted areas) until designated dates between 31 March 2021 and 16 March 2024; brand new low emission cars and gas refuelling stations until 31 March 2025; zero-emission goods vehicles until 31 March 2025/5 April 2025; and electric vehicle charge points until 31 March 2023/5 April 2023 (previously applied for energy saving and environmentally beneficial (water efficient) technologies until 31 March 2020/5 April 2020).
+E Available for: research and development (no time limit); enterprise zone (assisted areas) until designated dates between 31 March 2021 and 16 March 2024; brand new low emission cars and gas refuelling stations until 31 March 2025; zero-emission goods vehicles until 31 March 2025/5 April 2025; and electric vehicle charge points until 31 March 2023/5 April 2023.

-F Available on qualifying assets brought into use on or before 30 September 2026, and after the date the relevant freeport tax site is designated.
+F Available on qualifying assets brought into use on or after the date the relevant freeport tax site is designated and before 30 September 2026.

 H Expenditure on non residential structures and buildings on construction contracts entered into on or after 29 October 2018.